NormalNickYT/CooksCorner/README.md

 # CooksCorner
-CooksCorner is a webdev project i created for school at Windesheim.
-In CooksCorner users can add their own recipes and view others aswell as favorite other recipes with realtime interaction using Websockets.
+CooksCorner is a project i created for my web development semester at school.
+In CooksCorner users can add their own recipes and view others, aswell as favorite recipes from others with realtime interaction using Websockets.
 # Setup
 The app is in .NET 6 and can be started by building the `CooksCornerAPP` in Visual Studio.